zzpong/Interactive-ASM-Cheats-Updater/README.md

 3. Why this application repeating same title over and over again?

     A: It happened when capstone in the application failed to recognize bytes features.
 Here are some major reasons: zero gap in bytes file fail to work in capstone (fixed), nsnsotool decompressing command failed (fixed), application folder structure destroyed.
 Please re-download this application or [create an issue](https://github.com/zzpong/Interactive-ASM-Cheats-Updater/issues/new).
+Please note that "out of .text or code cave border" has been fixed from 0.4.0.

 4. What does "wing length" stand for?